channeladam/ChannelAdam.Commands/README.md

 # ChannelAdam.Commands
-A .NET library implementation of the Command Pattern - including reversible commands
+A .NET Standard 1.1 library implementation of the Command Pattern - including reversible commands